ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: ODIN structures in 3D

 Based on our 3D reconstructions, we identify ten distinct density peaks (Figure \ref{fig:3d_peaks}).
 Density peaks are identified based on a spatial density and volume threshold, in a conceptually similar manner to source detection in astronomical images, where an intensity threshold and a minimum isophotal area define detected sources.
 However, in our case, we ensure the stability and robustness of the identified peaks by performing 100 iterations of the reconstruction and only retaining those voxels which are above our chosen threshold in over 95\% of the reconstructions.
 In other words, we define each density peak as a contiguous region of voxels with a minimum volume of 500~cMpc$^3$, where the spatial density of each voxel is consistently in the top 3\% of the total volume shown in Figure~\ref{fig:cosmos_n501_s1_3d}.
 The density threshold is further justified in Section~\ref{subsec:descendant_mass}, while the volume threshold is set to match a sphere with a radius of 5~cMpc—a typical size for protoclusters at $z = 3$ \citep[see, e.g.,][]{Chiang2013,muldrew15}.

 Figure~\ref{fig:cosmos_z3.1_a} presents the projection of these ten 3D density peaks onto the sky, represented as color contours.
-The corresponding redshift distributions of spec-z sources within each peak are displayed in smaller panels, using matching colors.
-Notably, the overall redshift distribution across the entire field is significantly broader than that of the individual peaks and aligns well with the expected transmission of the $N501$ filter.
+The corresponding redshift distributions of spec-z sources within each peak are displayed in smaller panels, using matching colors. {Each peak contains at least three spec-z sources, forming well-defined redshift peaks with widths $\Delta z \lesssim 0.04$, consistent with other spectroscopic studies of protoclusters \citep[e.g.,][]{Dey2016,Toshikawa2016, Cucciati2018}.} Notably, the overall redshift distribution across the entire field is significantly broader than that of the individual peaks and aligns well with the expected transmission of the $N501$ filter. {We also show the spectroscopically confirmed member galaxies of $MAG-1001$ as dark blue dots in the main panel of Figure~\ref{fig:cosmos_z3.1_a}, and plot their redshift distribution in the same color in the side panel labelled `A9'.
+Of the 28 galaxies confirmed by \cite{McConachie2025}, nine fall within the density peak we designate A9, forming a clear spike in redshift space as shown in the side panel of Figure~\ref{fig:cosmos_z3.1_a}.
+Notably, the most massive galaxy within $MAG-1001$, with stellar mass of log$(M/M_\odot) \sim 11.15$, is among these nine sources.
+The remaining galaxies are more broadly distributed in redshift; five fall within the density peak A3, while an additional seven fall at line-of-sight positions between A3 and A9, aligned with a moderate density bridge connecting the two density peaks.
+The remaining galaxies are in the foreground or background relative to the overdensity we detect.}

 From our reconstruction, we estimate the descendant mass of each density peak using the following relation \citep{Steidel1998,Steidel2000}: